Cheap winter getaways

 It's easiest to catch a free day at one of the museums (especially if you're an Illinois resident).

-And if you have children, you can stay overnight in some of the world's most famous museums — Shedd Aquarium, Adler Planetarium, Field Museum, Museum of Science & Industry — for $65-$75, including food and programs.
+And if you have children, you can stay overnight in some of the world's most famous museums — Shedd Aquarium, Adler Planetarium, Field Museum, Museum of Science & Industry.

 Reserve several months in advance, because they book up quickly.